spacekitteh/blog/posts/new-monoidal-cats.markdown

     bimap f _ (Left a) = Left (f a) bimap _ g (Right a) = Right (g a)
 ```

+Honestly, I don't think the PFunctor/QFunctor route is the best way to go - there is not much point having them just to define a bifunctor.
+I'll rewrite the bifunctor class to not use them.

 Binoidal categories
 -------------------